larsiusprime/SteamWrap/README.md

 	**This extension will automatically create a steam_appid.txt in your binary folder.**
 	**Do not ship your game with this file.
 Make sure it's stripped during the publishing stage.**

-	**Compiling with the "-Dfinal" flag should suppress creation of the steam_appid.text**
+	**Compiling with the "-Dfinal" flag should suppress creation of the steam_appid.txt**

 	```openfl test windows -Dsteam -Dfinal``` (for instance)